How to change my lawn mower battery?

 Tips For You

-“Change My Lawn Mower Battery” Advice.
-As previously stated, not all batteries are made alike, so be sure to purchase the proper battery for the kind and style of lawn mower you have.
+As previously stated, not all batteries are made alike, so be sure to purchase the proper lawn mower battery for the kind and style of lawn mower you have.
 Additionally, to make sure you are maintaining and charging your batteries appropriately, read your owner’s manual and inspect your battery for corrosion at least once a month.

 Never replace a damaged battery on your own; instead, call a qualified technician.
-Before servicing your lawn mower, always read the instruction manuals.
+Always read the instruction manual before servicing your lawn mower.